 Radiotherapy to your mouth can make you more likely to get tooth decay.
 You'll need to go for check ups at the dentist more often.
 Fluoride treatment may help to protect your teeth.
 You can have this as a mouthwash to use twice a day.
 Sometimes you might need to have some teeth taken out before you start treatment.
-If you are having radiotherapy to your mouth, face, or neck your radiotherapy doctor may refer you for a dental examination before your radiotherapy.
+Before radiotherapy to your mouth, face, or neck your radiotherapy doctor may refer you for a dental examination.

 Remember to tell your dentist that you have had radiotherapy to your mouth before you have any dental work.
-Your dentist may need to change the way they treat you and may need to talk to your radiotherapy doctor before giving you any treatment.
+Your dentist may need to change the way they treat you.
+They may also need to talk to your radiotherapy doctor before giving you any treatment.